 Food safety and exceptional quality levels are the beating heart of the Juhayna brand.
-Beyond the products we offer, this also extends to closely inspecting the ingredients we source, as well as contributing to the preservation of our and our network herds' wellbeing to improve the volume and quality of their yield.
+Beyond the products we offer, this also extends to closely inspecting the ingredients we source, as well as contributing to the preservation of our network herds' wellbeing to improve the volume and quality of their yield.
 To that end, we monitor all ingredient acquisition steps; all processing steps, from semi-finished to finished products; and all handling steps, from storage, to transport and distribution.
-This goes hand-in-hand with our strive to improve quality at every possible opportunity, and assess our performance using a tailored methodology.
+This goes hand-inhand with our strive to improve quality at every possible opportunity, and assess our performance using a tailored methodology.

-The responsibility to ensure the successful implementation of this approach falls to the key responsible parties outlined under our strategy.
+The responsibility to ensure the successful implementation of this approach falls upon the key responsible parties outlined under our strategy.

-We produce and sell over 6 million consumer-ready products every day.
+We produce and sell over six million consumer-ready products every day.
 Our cooking products and some of our concentrates are also sold to members of the HORECA sector, playing a major role in supporting the country' hospitality and tourism industries, and the rest of our concentrates are exported to over 25 countries in the EU, GCC, North Africa, and Central and North America.
-The growing reach of our products impacts millions of individuals on a daily basis, and we food safety and quality is an integral part of ensuring the continuation of this mission.
+The growing reach of our products impacts millions of individuals on a daily basis, and food safety and quality are an integral part of ensuring the continuation of this mission.

-If stakeholders have grievances to report on food safety and quality, they can get in touch through direct messaging any of the company's digital platform accounts; email; hotline, or our WhatsApp number, all published on our website.
+If stakeholders have grievances to report on food safety and quality, they can get in touch through direct messaging any of the company's digital platform accounts, email, hotline, or our WhatsApp number, all of which are published on our website.

-All of Juhayna's products are made from materials sourced per closely defined food safety and quality specifications, which are updated "We adhere to the highest standards of quality to maximize food safety and regularly improve the condition and shelflife of our products "
+All of Juhayna's products are made from materials sourced per closely defined food safety

+"We adhere to the highest standards of quality to maximize food safety and regularly improve the condition and shelf-life of our products"